OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/10-Test-Payment-Functionality.md

 Testing payment functionality on applications can introduce additional complexity, especially if a live site is being tested.
 Areas that need to be considered include:

 - Obtaining test card payment details for the application.
+    - If these are not available, then it may be possible to obtain a pre-paid card or an alternative.
 - Keeping a record of any orders that are made so that they can be cancelled and refunded.
 - Not placing orders that can't be cancelled, or that will cause other actions (such as goods being immediately dispatched from a warehouse).